jibeproject/airPollutionMelbourne/README.md

 This repository was set up to contain code for preparing Melbourne data inputs required for air pollution model.

 # Overview
-There is one script, `monitoring site locations.R`, which assesses the distance from air quality monitoring sites to roads.
+There is one script, `monitoring site locations.R`, which assesses the distance from air quality monitoring sites to roads, finds the nearest network links (accessible by car) to the monitoring stations, and classifies the monitoring sites based on descriptions at https://uk-air.defra.gov.uk/networks/site-types .

 # Input files
 The code requires the following input files, which are available [to authorised users] at [*insert location when known*].
 The code assumes that the input files are located in a `data` directory ("../data/") which sits beside the directory in which the script files are located .